TL;DR: The Busy Reader's Guide

 Here are the main benefits we've found for a SaaS switching to a knowledge base.

-If you take another look at the 4 examples from Google, Microsoft, Apple, and Netflix I showed earlier you'll notice a common theme—they all have a prominent search bar.
+If you take another look at the 5 examples I showed earlier you'll notice a common theme—they all have sophisticated search capabilities.
+And the best knowledge bases are now using AI to understand what users are actually looking for, not just matching keywords.

 We humans don't like to waste time and tend to only stick around on a web page for 10–20 seconds unless it provides some clear value.
-And what's better than a big ol' search bar?
-It's an advert that screams "skip the scrolling and find what you need with a few words instead".
+AI-powered search makes that value immediately apparent.

 Organization helps users with content consumption